garrandall/popular-music-data/tracks/hung-up-in-your-eyes-brian-hyland.md

 Has got ahold of me
 How can it be
 I wanna need you more
-Each time i look at you
+Each time I look at you

-And i get hung up in your eyes
+And I get hung up in your eyes
 Hung up on your smile
-And i can't concentrate
+And I can't concentrate
 On anything but you

 I get hung up in your eyes